y-bar/ml-based-anomaly-detection/README.md

 ```

 ## Notes
-I also want to add SR-CNN.
+I will also add SR-CNN and other methods.